-According to a recent study by the DC Fiscal Policy Institute (DCFPI), nearly 80% of all households that earned less than 30% of AMI in the District of Columbia in 2007 spent more than 30% of their income on housing costs.
-According to the National Alliance to End Homelessness this cost burden was above the national average of 74% for 2007^{xv} Additionally early 64% of households earning less than 30% AMI qualified as having extreme cost burden.^{xvi} Figure 4.1 from the DC Fiscal Policy Institute shows this share of DC households spending more experiencing cost burdens.
+According to a recent study by the DC Fiscal Policy Institute (DCFPI), nearly 80% of all households that earned less than 30% of AMI in the District of Columbia in 2012 spent more than 30% of their income on housing costs.
+According to the National Alliance to End Homelessness this cost burden was above the national average of 74% for 2007.
+Additionally, nearly 64% of households earning less than 30% AMI qualified as having extreme cost burden.
+Figure 4.1 from the DC Fiscal Policy Institute shows this share of DC households spending more experiencing cost burdens.